arosini/spring-boot-starter-app/README.md

 # spring-boot-starter-application
-A Spring Boot application to be used primarily as a sandbox or starting point.
+A Spring Boot application to be used primarily as a sandbox.

 # Technologies
  - Java 8